 Grab a coffee and cake at Fitzbillies

-My favorite place to come for a coffee and a sweet treat.
-If you love a Chelsea bun your in for a treat here.
+My favourite place to come for a coffee and a sweet treat.
+If you love a Chelsea bun you are in for a treat here.
 This famous Cambridge bakery has been making sticky buns since 1920 and these syrupy buns are the best I’ve tasted.
-There are 2 bakeries in the city, one is located in gorgeous surroundings near the grounds of Pembroke College and little St Marys’s church and the other is down near the river near St Johns College.
+There are 2 bakeries in the city, one is located in gorgeous surroundings near the grounds of Pembroke College and Little St Mary’s church and the other is down near the river near St Johns College.
 You simply must visit on your trip to Cambridge.

 Founded in 1816 by Richard Fitzwilliam, the Museum is home to over half a million pieces of art, from paintings to historical artefacts, including some rare coins and ancient Egyptian coffins.
 See some of the finest paintings dating from the 13th to the 21st century, sculptures, photographs and much more.